 Got More Questions?

-There’s a lot of small factors that play big roles in affiliate marketing.
+There are a lot of small factors that play big roles in affiliate marketing.

 The core of affiliate marketing is building a following and promoting products you feel the community could need or enjoy.
 Though, it’s not that simple once you begin to break down all that’s needed to build traffic, find the right products to promote, and keep your followers engaged.